-former area.
-This interpretation agrees with differences in lithospheric thickness and heat flow in the

-- 450 two areas.
-McKenzie and Priestley (2008) estimated the lithospheric thickness from seismic shear wave velocities to lie mostly in on the order of 100 to 220 km in the southern African region, with lowest values along the coasts and higher values dominating in the center.
-In contrast, lithospheric thickness in Germany is given as lower less than 100 km everywhere by the same authors.
+Higher visual and formal correlations among short- and longwavelength magnetic anomalies and gravity gradient data in southern Africa than in Germany might indicate higher concordance between shallower (few kilometres and less) and deeper (kilometres to tens of kilometres) structures in the former area.
+This interpretation agrees with differences in lithospheric thickness and heat flow in the two areas.
+McKenzie and Priestley (2008) estimated the lithospheric thickness from seismic shear wave velocities to lie mostly on the order of 100 to 220 km in the southern African region, with lowest values along the coasts and higher values dominating in the centre.
+In contrast, lithospheric thickness in Germany is given as less than 100 km everywhere by the same authors.
 Heat flow on the other hand is clearly lower in general in southern Africa.
-The global map of average - heat flow presented by Shapiro and Ritzwoller (2004) gives values in the order of 50 mW/m in 455 that region compared to about 80 mW/m in central Europe.
+The global map of average heat flow presented by Shapiro and Ritzwoller (2004) gives values in the order of $50 \,\mathrm{mW}\,\mathrm{m}^{-2}$ in that region compared to about 80 mW m-2 in central Europe.
 Thin lithosphere with high heat flux should result in shallower Curie depths and consequently few to no deep magnetic sources.
-Thick lithosphere in combination with low heat flux are clearly favourable for deep magnetic sources.
-However, Vervelidou and Thébault (2015) found lower values of magnetic crustal thickness for the - southern African region ( $\sim$ 30 km) than central Europe ( $\sim$ 55 km) in their global model based 460 on regional spectral analysis of a predecessor lithospheric magnetic field model to EMM2010.
-The European value is in broad agreement with comparable to depth to the bottom of magnetic sources (DBMS) estimates for Germany by Bansal et al. (2011), who used the (short-wavelength) intensity anomaly map by Gabriel et al. (2011) (Fig. 3b) with a modified centroid-depth method and obtained 465 DBMS values between 22 and 45 km.
+A thick lithosphere in combination with a low heat flux is clearly favourable for deep magnetic sources.
+However, Vervelidou and Thébault (2015) found lower values of magnetic crustal thickness for the southern African region (~ 30 km) than central Europe (~ 55 km) in their global model based on regional spectral analysis of a predecessor lithospheric magnetic field model to EMM2010.
+The European value is comparable to depth to the bottom of magnetic sources (DBMS) estimates for Germany by Bansal et al. (2011), who used the (shortwavelength) intensity anomaly map by Gabriel et al. (2011) (Fig. 3b) with a modified centroid depth method and obtained DBMS values between 22 and 45 km.

-The global geopotential field models invoked in this study are individual estimates of the largescale anomalies.
-In particular for the magnetic field, the present ESA Swarm satellite constellation including which comprises two parallel-flying satellites at low altitude, will provide new data leading and lead to improved long-wavelength lithospheric magnetic field models.
-These should be used both

-470 to determine additional DBMS estimates for southern Africa and to investigate the large-wavelength anomalies in central Europe in order to confirm or revise our findings, which at present seem somewhat incompatible with the recent Curie depths estimates by Vervelidou and Thébault (2015).
+The global geopotential field models invoked in this study are individual estimates of the large-scale anomalies.
+In particular for the magnetic field, the present ESA Swarm satellite constellation6 which comprises two parallel-flying satellites at low altitude, will provide new data and lead to improved long-wavelength lithospheric magnetic field models.
+These should be used both to determine additional DBMS estimates for southern Africa and to investigate the largewavelength anomalies in central Europe in order to confirm or revise our findings, which at present seem somewhat incompatible with the recent Curie depths estimates by Vervelidou and Thébault (2015).